Back to Docs

 Mobile guideStaff, supervisors, and admins checking customer and site detail in the field.

-Clients and sites on mobile
+Clients and sites - Fieldfare mobile app

 Use mobile to view the client and site context attached to work, and browse the wider directory only when your organisation settings allow it.